 - Pregnancy

-If a person has any issues with their hips, knees, ankles, or feet, they may not “pass” the walk-and-turn test or one-legged stand tests.
+If a person has any issues with their hips, knees, ankles, or feet, they may not “pass” the walk-and-turn or one-legged stand tests.
+Even people with average fitness can struggle with standing on one leg in the comfort of their homes, much less the side of the road.

 Now you know that it is better to refuse a field sobriety test.
 But what should you do if stopped for a DUI?
-If you see flashing lights in your rearview, here are the five steps you should take.
+Here are the five steps you should take.

 2. Don’t Answer Leading Questions

-The officer pulled you over for a reason, so you probably won’t be able to go just yet.
-But this response lets the officer know that you are aware of your legal rights.
+The officer pulled you over for a reason, so you probably won’t be able to go at this point.
+But this response lets the officer know you know your legal rights.

 3. Refuse a Field Sobriety Test